 Digital Storybooks (BookFlix): no actual checkout, no limits.

-Yes, to RBdigital (audiobooks) or Cloud Library (ebooks) at this time.
+Yes, Cloud Library (ebooks & Audiobooks) at this time.
 Use the Digital Book Request Form.
 Please realize that some books do not have digital versions, and not all publishers sell digital copies to libraries.